Initial State Interventions for Deconfounded Imitation Learning: Experiments

 \subsection{VAE training}

 We train a standard $\beta$-VAE \cite{burgess2018understanding} as implemented by \cite{Subramanian2020}.
 We choose a latent space dimension of $3$ for \cp and $12$ for \re, although we note that larger choices for the latent space dimension yield similar results.
-We train for $150$ epochs at a learning rate of $0.0005$ on \re and $100$ epochs at a learning rate of $0.005$ on \cp.
+We train for $100$ epochs at a learning rate of $0.0005$ on \re and $0.005$ on \cp.
 Both use an exponential learning rate scheduler with decay factor $0.95$.
 Our batch size is $256$ for \re and $64$ for \cp.
 Finally, we choose the disentaglement factor $\beta=100$ for \cp and $\beta=1000$ for \re.